It's Summer and We're Running Out of Ice: Production

-The Tulsa race riot scenes were the first scenes shot for the show, and filmed in Cedartown, Georgia on June 1, 2018, on the 97th anniversary of the event.
+The Tulsa race massacre scenes were the first scenes shot for the show, and filmed in Cedartown, Georgia on June 1, 2018, on the 97th anniversary of the event.
 The crew had brought in a priest prior to filming to remember the event and pay homage to those killed during it.

 The episode makes numerous allusions to the musical Oklahoma!
 The episode's exact title is a line taken from the lyrics of "Pore Jud Is Daid", one of the songs from that musical, and Judd Crawford is interrupted while watching a performance of the musical to learn of Sutton's attack.
+"Pore Jud Is Daid" plays at the end of the episode as the corpse of Judd Crawford is seen hanging from a tree.

 Reception

 Critical response

 On Rotten Tomatoes, the episode has an approval rating of 94% with an average score of 8.42 out of 10, based on 33 reviews.
 The site's critical consensus reads, "Along with a breathtaking Regina King, Damon Lindelof successfully remixes present-day issues with superhero themes in the highly entertaining 'It's Summer and We're Running Out of Ice.

 The A.V.
 Clubs Joelle Monique called the episode "as violent, thought-provoking, and humorous as the graphic novel" and "a clear studied work of the original text."